 We have IQ scores on about 84% of the relevant population of men in Norway.7 One nice feature of our data is that we can construct family size and both instrumental variables for all persons, including those with missing IQ scores.
 To examine whether our missing data appears to be systematically related to our variables of interest, we have regressed a dummy variable for whether IQ is missing on family size using both OLS and 2SLS.
-Our finding is that individuals from larger families are more likely to have missing scores (for example, first-borns from 2-child families), but that
+Our finding is that individuals from larger families are more likely to have missing scores (for example, first-borns from 2-child families are 4% less likely to have missing scores than first-borns from 5-child families), but that

 6 The correlation between this IQ measure and the WAIS IQ has been found to be .73 (Sundet et al., 1988).
-7Eide et al (2005) examine patterns of missing IQ data for the men in the 1967-1987 cohorts.
+7 Eide et al (2005) examine patterns of missing IQ data for the men in the 1967-1987 cohorts.
 Of those, 1.2 percent died before 1 year and 0.9 percent died between 1 year of age and registering with the military at about age 18.
 About 1 percent of the sample of eligible men had emigrated before age 18, and 1.4 percent of the men were exempted because they were permanently disabled.
 An additional 6.2 percent are missing for a variety of reasons including foreign citizenship and missing observations.
 There are also some missing IQ scores for individuals who showed up to the military.

-this relationship disappears when family size is instrumented with the twin or sex composition instruments.8 Thus it is unlikely that missing IQ data is causing serious bias to our later estimates.
+this relationship disappears when family size is instrumented with the twin or sex composition instruments.
+Thus it is unlikely that missing IQ data is causing serious bias to our later estimates.